With a grandstand harbourside position in the coastal town of Portreath, located midway between St Ives and St Agnes on the north Cornish Coast.

 For a super seaside family holiday a stay at Quayside Cottage is really hard to beat.

-Three bedrooms: 1 x king-size double with TV, 1 x twin, 1 x single.
+Three bedrooms: 1 x king-size double with TV, 1 x twin (zip linkable to a 6' double on request) 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Ground floor shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with woodburning stove.
 Sun room.

 About the location